-General education requirements for different areas of knowledge provide students with an introduction to different ways of thinking, knowing, and seeing, laying the foundation for a lifetime of inquiry and learning.
-While many courses are offered in these different academic disciplines, only certain courses in the CLAS curriculum are designated as fulfilling the general education requirement.
-"Attribute" codes in the on-line course system (Banner) help students search for and identify appropriate courses that fill these specific area requirements.
+General Education requirements for different Areas of Knowledge (A-F) provide students with an introduction to different ways of thinking, knowing, and seeing, laying the foundation for a lifetime of inquiry and learning.
+While many courses are offered in these different academic disciplines, only certain courses in the CLAS curriculum are designated as fulfilling the General Education requirement.

-Degree Requirement (Attribute) Code Field
+Degree Requirement Academic Field (Attribute) Code

+ittibute, coue

 A Literature (4 credits required)

 В Philosophy or Religious Studies (4 credits required)

 C The Arts (4 credits required)

 D Historical Studies (4 credits required)

 E Social Sciences (8 credits; 4 credits each from two of the

 following categories):

 Psychology (E1)

 Political Science or Economics (E2)

 Sociology or Anthropology (E3)

-F1 & F2 Natural Sciences (8 credits; at least one of the courses must include a lab)
+F Natural Sciences (8 credits; at least 2 credits from F-I)

+Scientific Inquiry (F-I)

+Scientific Knowledge (F-II)

+Science and Society (F-III)